leandroatallah/leandroatallah/README.md

 - Brazilian, Living in Campinas - SP

 ### 📚 What I'm currently learning
+- AWS
-- AWS, Typescript (advanced)
+- Typescript (advanced)

 ### 😎 What I learned recently
+- Redux
 - Python (Basics)
-- Django
+- Django Rest Framework
-- Prisma
-- Material UI
-- Ant Design

 ### 💻 You can find me on
 - [Linkedin](https://www.linkedin.com/in/leandroatallah/)